What is an E-ZPass®?

 I Don't Commute.
 How Can an E-ZPass® Help Me?

 If you travel through the Northeastern, Mid-Atlantic and Midwestern US, using an E-ZPass® to pay your tolls can save you time.
 Most large toll plazas (and many small ones) have dedicated E-ZPass® lanes, so you will not have to wait behind drivers who are paying cash.
-In addition, you do not need to stop your car when you drive through an E-ZPass® toll lane.
+Also, you do not need to stop your car when you drive through an E-ZPass® toll lane.
 Instead, you slow down to a specific speed so the toll booth's computer can read your transponder.

 Your E-ZPass® can also save you money, because some toll systems give E-ZPass® users an automatic discount.